What is a Waiting Period for Dental Insurance?

 No. Waiting periods vary by plans.
 Some plans may have waiting periods for several covered benefits while other plans may have no waiting periods.
 To review a state-by-state list of plans without waiting periods, see our article "Dental Insurance No Waiting Periods."

 Additionally, some forms of dental coverage, such as a Discount Dental Plan, are not normally associated with waiting periods.

 Are Some Benefits More Likely to Have Waiting Periods

 Yes.
 While waiting periods are not standardized in the dental insurance industry, expensive dental procedures such as crowns, root canals, dentures, implants, or orthodontic work are more likely to have a waiting period than a less expensive procedure such as a filling or preventive care such as cleaning or x-ray.
 Preventive care, however, may have an annual limit of two cleanings that must be spaced at least 6-months apart.

 What Happens if I Get a Dental Procedure During Its Waiting Period?

 If you receive a dental service during its waiting period then your dental plan is not obligated to pay the claim.
-Consequently, you will be responsible for the total cost with aid of insurance.
+Consequently, you will be responsible for the total cost without the aid of insurance.

 Are Waiting Periods Legal?